Aircraftman: History

-Bangladesh

-The rank is used in the Bangladesh Air Force.

-Royal Canadian Air Force
+Canada

 In the Royal Canadian Air Force, the rank is also known by the French term of aviateur.
 This was changed from private in spring 2015 when the RCAF changed the colour of its rank insignia from gold to pearl grey.
 It is the lowest rank in the RCAF.
 Prior to 1968 the rank of aircraftman was used in the RCAF as in other Commonwealth air forces.
 In August 2020, the rank was changed to aviator.

-Royal Australian Air Force

-The Royal Australian Air Force also uses both aircraftman and aircraftwoman.

-Royal Malaysian Air Force

-The Royal Malaysian Air Force has four aircraftman ranks: